karinlj/workTest/README.md

 `npm start`

-To run db with json-server in different terminal
+To run db with json-server (can be run in different terminal)

 `json-server --watch data/db.json --port 9000`